 Even a 30-second power dip can crash servers, corrupt databases, and send customers running.
-Uptime Institute reports that 39% of outages now cost more than $100,000.
 For small data centers and edge rooms, the uninterruptible power supply (UPS) is your first and last line of defense, but sizing it correctly can feel like guesswork.

 Buy too little capacity and you’ll face an expensive midnight call-out.
 Oversize the system and you’ll waste the budget on batteries you never use.
+This is why UPS maintenance services are so important.
+Let’s look into real case studies.
 After designing, installing, and maintaining critical power systems for clients like Disney, Nike, and City of Hope Hospital, Camali Corp has refined a simple, repeatable sizing process that hits the Goldilocks zone every time.

 Quick Glossary (skip if you’re a power pro)